 Who was John Weidner?

 The son of a Dutch minister, John (Jean) Weidner (1912-1994) founded the “Dutch-Paris Line” in 1942 to help Jews, downed Allied pilots, and other persecuted people escape from Nazi-occupied Europe through Spain and Switzerland.
 An experienced mountain climber, Weidner at first personally guided fleeing refugees and asylum seekers down treacherous cliffs in the French-Swiss Alps.
 As the rescue operation grew, he developed new alliances and better methods of helping refugees escape to safety.
 Weidner used his textile business based in France as a front for his rescue work.
 Criss-crossing several countries using false identity papers, he kept the underground network running in the face of mounting danger.
-Weidner became a marked man, with the Gestapo placing a price on his head.
-He was captured by French paramilitary collaborators but managed to escape by jumping from the window of a three-story building where he was being held.
+Weidner became a marked man, with the Gestapo placing a high price on his head.
+He was captured by French paramilitary collaborators but managed to escape by climbing from the window of a three-story building where he was being held.
 He continued his rescue work at great risk until the end of the war.
 After the Liberation, Weidner served as a Captain of the Dutch Armed Forces charged with investigating cases of Dutch and French collaboration with the Nazis.
 He later emigrated to the United States and settled in California, where he opened a chain of health food stores.
 Weidner is honored as one of the Righteous Among the Nations at Israel’s Holocaust Memorial, Yad Vashem.
 He was awarded the highest civilian awards of several countries, including the French Legion of Honor and the United States Medal of Freedom.
 Weidner became the most decorated Dutchman of World War II.

 What was the Dutch-Paris Line?